chunsj/TH/README.md

   SBCL and CCL does not know the memory pressure from foreign allocated ones, so I have to count them and check when it exceeds predefined size, the full garbage collection will occur.
   Current implementation is tested with SBCL only.
 If you have any better idea, than let me know.
+  Default maximum is set as 2GB, you can modify this with th-set-maximum-allowed-heap-size function.
+  Note that the argument of the function is the size in MB.

 ## TODOS
   1. Apply new layer based API, though I don't like it I cannot yet find better alternative.